 Your child might also have some strong opinions about eating – for example, what kind of food she eats and when.
-If so, a good rule to keep in mind is that, as the parent, you’re responsible for making healthy food available on a regular basis.
+If so, a good rule to keep in mind is that you’re responsible for making healthy food available on a regular basis.
 Your child can be responsible for deciding how much of the food she eats.

 Some fights are a fact of life when kids get together.
 A few factors affect fighting – temperament, environment, age and skills.
 You can work with these factors to handle fighting in your family.

 Habits and lying

-Lots of children have habits.
-Your child’s habits might bother or frustrate you, but usually it’s nothing to worry about.
+Lots of children have habits – for example, biting nails.
+Your child’s habits might bother you, but usually it’s nothing to worry about.
 Most habits go away by themselves.
 But if your child’s habit is interfering with everyday activities, you can try to help your child break the habit.

 You might have caught your child telling the occasional lie.
 Lying is part of a child’s development, and it often starts around three years of age.
 Children aged 4-6 years usually lie a bit more than children of other ages.
 It’s often better to teach children the value of honesty and telling the truth than to punish them for small lies.

 If your child shows signs of anxiety, you can support him by acknowledging his fear, gently encouraging him to do things he’s anxious about and praising him when he does.
 It’s also good to avoid labels like ‘shy’ or ‘anxious’.
 Step in to help your child only when he actually gets anxious.
 If shyness or anxiety is affecting your child’s life at home or preschool, see your GP for advice.

 This video shows you how to discourage bad or inappropriate behaviour in children.
 It covers strategies such as empathy, distraction, ignoring, using consequences and communicating clearly with your child about what you expect.
 You might need to experiment to work out which strategies work best for you and your child.